panamaprophet/reggaemedia/README.md

 3. Preferred package manager is `yarn` version 2.

 ## .ENV file
-Environment variables file should include vars written below to be able to deploy AWS stack.
+Environment variables file must include vars written below to be able to deploy AWS stack.
 Vars below is stale and should be define once for whole project.

 ```
 COGNITO_CALLBACK_URL=http://localhost:3000/api/auth/callback/cognito